 There are different types of contraception methods available.
 But bear in mind that one method of birth control may work effectively for one person but may be ineffective for another.
 It all depends on the age and overall health of the person using that particular method.
 In addition to this, the type of contraception method is also selected depending on how long the couple wants to avoid pregnancy.

-- Long-acting reversible contraception: Long-acting reversible contraception, LARC, is a contraceptive that lasts for quite a long time.
+Long-acting reversible contraception, LARC, is a contraceptive that lasts for quite a long time.
 You don’t need to remember it every day or even every month.
 LARCs are the most effective forms of reversible birth control.
 In addition, they are safe and effective for most women.

 There are two types of LARC:

 Contraceptive pills which are discussed below belong to this group.
-Other hormonal contraception are:

-- Barrier contraceptives: Barrier contraception methods block the sperm from getting into the vagina.
-Barrier contraception methods are used only during sexual intercourse.
-Using spermicide along with the barrier method increases the results as spermicides destroys all the sperms that enter the vagina.
-There are three main barrier methods of contraception:
+Barrier contraception methods block the sperm from getting into the vagina.
+This method is used only during sexual intercourse.
+Using spermicide along with the barrier method increases the results as spermicides destroy all the sperms that enter the vagina.

 IUD is the most effective form of birth control.
-It has 99% of success rate.
+It has a 99% of success rate.
 The IUD is one form of long-acting reversible birth control.
 In this procedure, a very small, often T-shaped rod, is inserted into the uterus by a doctor to prevent pregnancy.